sarahwolf32/DCGAN-for-MNIST/README.md

 The authors found the following architecture changes to be important for successful training:

-* They used all-convolutional nets, with no spatial pooling functions such as maxpool.
+* All-convolutional nets, with no spatial pooling functions such as maxpool.
 * They eliminated the fully connected layers often placed on top of convolutional layers.
 Only the input and output layers are not convolutional.
-* Used batch normalization at every layer except the generator output and the discriminator input layers.
+* Batch normalization at every layer except the generator output and the discriminator input layers.
-* Use ReLU activation for all layers in the generator except the output layer, which uses tanh.
+* ReLU activation for all layers in the generator except the output layer, which uses tanh.
+This necessitates a pre-processing step to scale the training images to [-1, 1], the range of tanh, so that the range of outputs from G will match the real examples.
-* Use LeakyReLU activation in the discriminator for all layers, with a leak-slope of 0.2.
+* LeakyReLU activation in the discriminator for all layers, with a leak-slope of 0.2.
-* Used the Adam optimizer, with the momentum parameter B1 set to 0.5, and a learning rate of 0.0002.
+* They used the Adam optimizer, with the momentum parameter B1 set to 0.5, and a learning rate of 0.0002.

 This implementation uses all of the above.